FelixOnline/v2/content/articles/2017-2-3-bake-sale.md

 subtitle: >
    The great British Bake Off really was a reality show not quite like any other
 date: "2017-02-03 17:07:18 +0000"

 # Attributes from Felix Online V1
 id: "6730"
 old_path: /tv/6730/bake-sale
 aliases:
  - /tv/6730/bake-sale
+imported: true
+comments:
+ - Thank you for pouring your heart out honestly in regard to your fears about your son joining the army  I have a 3 yr old son right now and 3 dartgheus older than him  Things I will have to think about one day

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true